 This is probably the question that all Paleontologists get asked at some point.
 Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

 T-Rex and Spinosaurus were among the two most ferocious predators ever to live on the planet.
-Both were the undisputed kings of the world’s they lived in, but sadly both lived many millions of years and several continents apart from each other and thus we will never know for sure who would win in a fight.
+Both were the undisputed kings of the world’s they lived in, but both lived many millions of years and several continents apart from each other and so we will never know for sure who would win in a fight.

 Still in this article I will be taking a look at all of the monsters strengths and weaknesses and try and decide who would be more likely to win in a death match between these two kings of the Dinosaur world.